TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-files-mount-windows-error53.md

 # Azure Files - Windows mount error 53

 <!--issueDescription-->
-If your Azure file share mount fails with the following error: **_System error 53 has occurred.
-The network path was not found_**, please follow the recommended steps below to troubleshoot the problem.
+If your Azure file share mount fails with the following error: "System error 53 has occurred.
+The network path was not found", please follow the recommended steps below to troubleshoot the problem.
 <!--/issueDescription-->

 ## **Recommended Steps**